-This may be the most expensive composting toilet in this guide, but is definitely worth every cent.
-The Nature’s Head Self Contained Composting toilet is rated one of the best urine separating dry composing toilets in the market today.
+This may be the most expensive composting toilet in this guide, but it is definitely worth every cent.
+The Nature’s Head Self Contained Composting toilet is rated one of the best urine-separating dry composing toilets in the market today.

 It is worth noting that the product was designed by two sailors who were after a more intuitive and durable composting toilet.